The Taaleri SolarWind III Fund is an infrastructure fund investing in utility-scale wind, solar and battery storage assets.

 Taaleri SolarWind III Fund will invest in utility-scale wind, solar and battery storage assets across five target markets; the Nordics & Baltics, Poland, Southeast Europe, Iberia and Texas.

 Taaleri SolarWind III Fund will be an SFDR Article 9 fund that is expected to finance the construction of up to 1.9 GW of renewable energy, offsetting an estimated 2.3 million tonnes of carbon dioxide per year.

-The Fund is targeting a first close in Q1 2023.
+The Fund is targeting a first close in H1 2023.

-Investments' lifecycle emission calculations are often based on partial forecasts and use multipliers and estimates, which is why they always involve a small amount of uncertainty or inaccuracy.
-However, these estimates describe in enough detail the magnitude and scale of sustainability impacts and thus sufficiently describe the attainment of the investment objective and do not hamper the attainment of these objectives.
+Investments' lifecycle emission calculations and calculations related to principal adverse impacts may be based on partial forecasts and use multipliers and estimates so that they may involve a small amount of uncertainty or inaccuracy.
+However, these estimates describe in enough detail the magnitude and scale of measurements and thus sufficiently describe the attainment of the investment objective and do not hamper the attainment of these objectives.

-The engagement policies concerning the fund and its investees aim to ensure that the fund's sustainable investment objective is realized and that the fund nor its investments do not cause significant harm to the environment, society or employees, and that the activities do not violate human- or workers' rights, nor participate in corruption and bribery.
-We regularly monitor and audit our own operations and those of our investment targets.
-No reference benchmark is designated for the purpose of attaining the sustainable investment objective of the financial product.
+The engagement policies concerning the Fund and its investees aim to ensure that the Fund's sustainable investment objective is realised and that the Fund nor its investments cause significant harm to the environment, society or employees, and that the activities do not violate human- or workers' rights, nor participate in corruption and bribery.
+The manager regularly monitors and audits our own operations and investments.
+No reference benchmark is designated to attain the sustainable investment objective of the financial product.
 Thus, the used sustainability indicators and investment targets fulfil the minimum standards common for EU climate transition benchmarks and EU Paris-aligned benchmarks and minimum standards for EU Paris-aligned benchmarks as defined in the (EU) 2020/1818 regulation.
 Target companies commit to setting and implementing science-based emission reduction plans to achieve net zero emissions by 2030.